-Sean P. Kelley, a 7th Degree Black Belt in Ed Parker’s American Kenpo Karate, is the Head Instructor and Owner of Kelley Karate Center, Inc. located in Greenacres, Florida, and President of the Chinese Karate Federation (CKF). www.chinesekaratefederation.com
+Sean P. Kelley, is an 8th Degree Black Belt-Associate Master of the Arts in Ed Parker’s American Kenpo Karate; he is the Head Instructor and Owner of Sean Kelley’s VIP Training Systems located in West Palm Beach, Florida and the President of the Chinese Karate Federation (CKF). www.ChineseKarateFederation.com

-Since its establishment in 1985, Kelley Karate Center has provided quality martial arts instruction for both children and adults.
+Master Kelley previously owned and operated The Kelley Karate Center, which he established in 1985.
+It provided quality Martial Arts instruction for both children and adults.
 In addition, Sean Kelley and his staff have proved to be a major educational force in the community through numerous programs at local pre-schools, elementary schools, local colleges, and recreation centers.
-The purpose of Sean Kelley’s programs is to foster self-confidence, encourage self-discipline, discourage violence, and increase personal safety.
+The purpose of Sean Kelley’s programs has always been to foster self-confidence, encourage self-discipline, discourage violence, and increase personal safety.

-Training History Sean Kelley began his martial arts training in Moo Duk Kwan in 1975 under Francisco Conde, earning his Black Belt in 1983.
-However, when he met Grandmaster Ed Parker in 1978, Mr. Kelley developed an appreciation and respect for the art of American Kenpo.
-When he moved to Florida in 1983, Sean Kelley began serious training in Mr. Parker’s art, opening his own Kenpo school in 1985.
-During this time, he organized and hosted seminars featuring instructors such as Ed Parker, Bill Wallace, Joe Lewis, Jeff Speakman and Billy Blanks.
-Presently, Mr. Kelley trains under Grandmaster Michael Robert Pick.
+Sean Kelley began his martial arts training in Moo Duk Kwan in 1975 under Francisco Conde, earning his Black Belt in 1983.
+However, when he met Senior Grandmaster Ed Parker in 1978, Mr. Kelley developed an appreciation and respect for the Art of American Kenpo.
+When he moved to Florida in 1983, Sean Kelley began serious training in Mr. Parker’s Art, opening his own Kenpo school in 1985.
+During this time, he organized and hosted seminars featuring instructors such as Bill Wallace, Joe Lewis, Jeff Speakman and Billy Blanks.
+Presently, Mr. Kelley trains under 10th Degree Grandmaster Michael Robert Pick.

-The CKF has enjoyed a new concept of becoming a place for many to find advanced training from the Academic level of American Kenpo to the Combative side as presented by Senior Teaching Black Belt Michael Robert Pick,the leading advisor for the growing “Alliance” that has included members from AKI, UKF, CKF,BKKU and many smaller groups who are in need of Counsel as well as role models for theire search in learning progressive training.
+The CKF has enjoyed a new concept of becoming a place for many to find advanced training from the Academic level of American Kenpo to the Combative application side of the Art as presented by Senior Teaching Black Belt Michael Robert Pick, the leading advisor for the growing “Alliance” that has included members from AKI, UKF, CKF,BKKU and many smaller groups who are in need of Counsel as well as role models for their search in learning progressive training.

-CKF Vice President Rainer Schulte received his first degree black belt from Senior Grandmaster Ed Parker in 1972.
-He received his 6th degree from Mr. Parker in 1989, several months before Mr. Parker’s passing.
-When Mr. Schulte learned of his master’s death, he vowed never to put another stripe on his belt.
+CKF Vice President & Master Rainer Schulte received his first degree Black Belt from Senior Grandmaster Ed Parker in 1972.
+He received his 6th Degree from Mr. Parker in 1989, several months before Mr. Parker’s passing.
+When Mr. Schulte learned of his Master’s death, he vowed never to put another stripe on his belt.
 He kept this vow until February 2005, when he accepted his 7th Degree at the CKF Florida Seminar at Kelley Karate Center.
 Mr. Schulte was promoted to 8th Degree in 2007 by GM Michael Robert Pick.
+In 2014 with the endorsement of GM Michael Robert Pick, Rainier Schulte was promoted to 9th Degree Black Belt, Master of the Arts.

 A PERSONAL NOTE FROM MR. SCHULTE: